Akinola Alabi: Political career

 Alabi is a member of the All Progressives Congress (APC).
 He first declared his intention to contest for a seat in Nigeria's Federal House of Representatives on June 20, 2019.
 His political aspiration led to the announcement of his stepping down as CEO of Nairabet to concentrate on his political campaign, a betting platform that he founded and considered the first of its kind in Nigeria.
 He won the seat and emerged the official representative of Egbeda Federal Constituency.

 In 2022, after completing his first term in office, Alabi launched a re-election campaign under the same umbrella of the now ruling party (APC).
 He secured victory in his constituency with 34,207 votes, successfully earning a second term in the House of Representatives.
 He officially resumed legislative duty in June 2023.

+In March 2026, Alabi launched "Friends of Akin Alabi for Tinubu," a political support group aimed at mobilizing grassroots support across Oyo State and the South-West region for the 2027 re-election campaign of President Bola Ahmed Tinubu.
+Speaking at the inauguration, Alabi stated that the initiative was designed to consolidate key political stakeholders, youth groups, and community influencers to highlight the administration's policy achievements and build early campaign momentum ahead of the 2027 general elections.

 Traditional title

 In May 2025, Akinola Alabi was installed as the Jagun Olubadan of Ibadanland, a significant chieftaincy title in the traditional hierarchy of the ancient Yoruba city.
 The installation ceremony, held at the Olubadan’s Palace, was attended by dignitaries, political figures, and members of the Ibadan elite.
 The title marks Alabi’s formal entry into the Olubadan line of succession, a revered institution that blends cultural heritage with civic leadership.

 Speaking at the event, Alabi expressed gratitude for the honour, stating, “This is not just a title—it’s a responsibility and a call to do more for Ibadanland.”
 The Olubadan praised Alabi’s contributions to community development and urged him to continue championing initiatives that benefit the people of Ibadan and beyond.

+In July 2026, Alabi was elevated to the position of Aare Onibon Olubadan of Ibadanland after receiving a double promotion approved by the Olubadan of Ibadanland, Oba Rashidi Adewolu Ladoja.
+He had initially entered the traditional Olubadan succession line in May 2025 when he was installed as the Jagun Olubadan of Ibadanland by Oba Owolabi Olakulehin at the Olubadan Palace.
+His rapid advancement in July 2026 allowed him to skip the rank of Bada Olubadan, filling traditional vacancies created by the deaths of higher-ranking chiefs along the Otun Olubadan civil line.